EdddieN/machinon_client/INSTALL_FULL.md

 4. Eject SD card safely, put it into Raspberry, attach keyboard, network cable, monitor, etc... and boot.
 5. A very easy installation wizard will appear, choose to install Raspbian Lite and follow instructions.
 You may need to configure your WiFi if not using cabled networking with DHCP.
 6. The installation takes some minutes depending of your network connection.

+#### Using Raspbian image

+1. Download the Raspbian Stretch Lite OS .zip image from the Raspbian site.
+2. "Burn" the image into SD card using one of the various tools available on internet.
+For OSX I used balenaEtcher, which can burn direct .zip images.
+3. Eject SD card safely, put it into Raspberry, attach keyboard, network cable, monitor, etc... and boot.

 ### Post installation setup: